Bisbigliando or Not?

 I assume the answer is “no” – at tempo = 60 this is not really rapid.

-Again my guess is “no”, neither the notation or the tempo would qualify this as a tremolo.
+Again my guess is “no”, neither the notation nor the tempo would qualify this as a tremolo.

 So why do we sometimes encounter this notation shown above?
-I would genuinely love to know why, and where this tradition comes from, and what kind of logic it is based on.
+Slow-moving harmonic changes are in no way a tremolo, trembling, or whispering, therefore, not bisbigliando.
+So I would genuinely love to know why this notation above persists; why is the term “bisbigliando” written sometimes over slow harmonic changes?
+Why does this continue to be taught, where does this tradition come from, and what kind of logic it is based on?

 Please, convince me!

 So if you don’t really want a timbral trill, what would you write in the passage shown above?
 The good news is: nothing!
 You don’t need a descriptive word or any notational elaborations, because the notation speaks for itself.
-If you want a descriptive word, perhaps use “sotto voce”, “lontano”, “quasi niente” or something to that effect.
+If you want a descriptive word, perhaps use “sotto voce”, “lontano”, “quasi niente” or something to that effect, if it is something atmospheric you are after.

 Posted